UrbanInstitute/nccs/faq.md

-# Frequently Asked Questions
+---
+title: "Frequently Asked Questions"
+layout: page
+permalink: /faq/
+activeLink: /faq/
+---

+## FOR NONPROFITS

-## How Do I Select An NTEE Code For My Organization?
+### How Do I Select An NTEE Code For My Organization?

 Nonprofits are required to select an NTEE code when applying for tax exempt status.
 A full list of codes and descriptions used by the IRS can